pingcap/docs/dr-secondary-cluster.md

 # DR Solution based on Primary and Secondary Clusters

 Disaster recovery (DR) based on primary and secondary databases is a common solution.
 In this solution, the DR system has a primary cluster and a secondary cluster.
-The primary cluster handles user requests, while the secondary cluster backs up data of the primary cluster.
+The primary cluster handles user requests, while the secondary cluster backs up data from the primary cluster.
 When the primary cluster fails, the secondary cluster takes over services and continues to provide services using the backup data.
-In this way, the business system continues to run normally even when a failure occurs, instead of being interrupted by the failure.
+This ensures that the business system continues to run normally without any interruptions caused by a failure.

 The primary-secondary DR solution has the following benefits:

 - High availability: The primary-secondary architecture enhances the availability of the system essentially.
 This guarantees quick system recovery from any failure.
 - Fast switchover: When the primary cluster fails, the system can quickly switch to the secondary cluster and continue to provide services.
-- Data consistency: The secondary cluster backs up the data of the primary cluster in almost real time.
+- Data consistency: The secondary cluster backs up the data from the primary cluster in almost real time.
 In this way, the data is basically up-to-date when the system switches to the secondary cluster due to a failure.

 This document includes the following contents: